 #8: Infertility.
 Pesticides spell trouble in the baby-making department, thanks to their bad habit of not staying put.
 For instance, atrazine, a common chemical weed killer used heavily in the Midwest, on Southern sugar cane farms, and on golf courses, has been detected in tap water.
 Doctors and scientists point to published evidence tying atrazine to increased miscarriage and infertility rates.
 Other pesticides cause a plunge in male testosterone levels.
 A 2006 study found chlorpyrifos, a chemical used in nonorganic apple and sweet pepper farming, and carbaryl, a go-to pesticide in strawberry fields and peach orchards, caused abnormally low testosterone levels.

-Prevent it: Avoid the worst summer fruit, the kinds most likely to be laced with toxic pesticides.
+Prevent it: Avoid the dirty dozen produce list, fruits and veggies most likely to be laced with toxic pesticides.
 Instead, choose organic grapes, strawberries, and imported plums.

 #9: Birth Defects.
 Babies conceived during the spring and summer months—a time of year when pesticide use is in full swing—face the highest risk of birth defects.
 During these months, higher pesticide levels turn up in surface waters, increasing a mother's risk of exposure.
 Spina bifida, cleft lip, clubfoot, and Down syndrome rates are higher when moms become pregnant during high season for pesticides.